theguy951357/image-recognition/README.md

 (Help)
 -h / --help - Display help prompt and all arguments.

-(Required for image mode.)
-image_dir -- Absolute or relative file path of image to process for object recognition.
-(Default = ./images)

 (Optional)
--o / --out - Folder location for output.
+-i -- Absolute or relative file path of image to process for object recognition.
+(Default = ./images) -o / --out - Folder location for output.
 Used with -i.
 Default is ./out/ for image mode and ./models/ for training mode.
 -v / --verbose - Verbose logging
 ```